- What Is

 What is a tracheostomy?

 - to bypass an obstructed upper airway (an object obstructing the upper airway will prevent oxygen from the mouth to reach the lungs);

-What are risks and complications of tracheostomy?
+What are the risks and complications of a tracheostomy procedure?

 It is important to understand that a tracheostomy, as with all surgeries, involves potential complications and possible injury from both known and unforeseen causes.
 Because individuals vary in their tissue circulation and healing processes, as well as anesthetic reactions, ultimately there can be no guarantee made as to the results or potential complications.

 The following complications have been reported in the medical literature.
 This list is not meant to be inclusive of every possible complication.
 It is listed here for information only in order to provide a greater awareness and knowledge concerning the tracheostomy procedure.

 - Airway obstruction and aspiration of secretions (rare).

 - Bleeding.
 In very rare situations, the need for blood products or a blood transfusion.

 - Damage to the larynx (voice box) or airway with resultant permanent change in voice (rare).

 - Need for further and more aggressive surgery